World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -46

 Chandrawathani, P., Parameswaran, S. &

 Asiah-Naina, M. (1994).
-Antiparasitic drugs used in
+Antiparasitic drugs used in selected sheep and goat

 farms in West Malaysia.
 Jurnal